 Same-Sex Marriage Legal Pros and Cons

 In the wake of the U.S. Supreme Court's landmark Obergefell v.
 Hodges (2015) decision, same-sex marriage is now protected federally in all 50 states.
-In addition to Obergefell clearing the way for same-sex couples to get married throughout the United States, unions that couldn't be finalized until this very ruling may now proceed.
-The ruling ushered in many other changes as well, including the recognition of marriages performed in other states and a more simplified divorce process.
+Obergefell cleared the way for same-sex couples to get married throughout the United States.
+The ruling ushered in many other changes, as well, such as requiring states to recognize same-sex marriages performed in other jurisdictions.
+It also simplified divorce processes, as well.

-While Obergefell dramatically altered the legal landscape for same-sex couples, citing the Equal Protection clause of the Fourteenth Amendment, there still are some legal considerations you may want to make before taking the plunge.
+Obergefell dramatically altered the legal landscape for same-sex couples, citing the Equal Protection clause of the Fourteenth Amendment and allowing same-sex couples to marry.
+Read on to learn more.

 Children and Your Rights